wp-plugins/wishlist-auto-protect/readme.txt

 Ability to create disappearing content within just 2 clicks<br>

 <strong>Wishlist Member Plugins is needed to use Wishlist AutoProtect</strong><br>

+This Plugins is maintained by <a href="http://happyplugins.com">HappyPlugins</a>your can find more plugins and coding tutorials our our websites.<br/>

 == Installation ==
 1. Upload the plugin to "wp-content/plugins/" directory.